EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 ### Initiator Processing of Message 3 {#asym-msg3-proc}

-Party U SHALL compose message_3 as follows:
+The Initiator  SHALL compose message_3 as follows:

-* If corr (METHOD_CORR mod 4) equals 2 or 3, C_V is omitted, otherwise C_V is not omitted.
+* If corr (METHOD_CORR mod 4) equals 2 or 3, C_R is omitted, otherwise C_R is not omitted.

 * Compute the transcript hash TH_3 = H(TH_2 , CIPHERTEXT_2, data_3) where H() is the hash function in the HMAC algorithm.
 The transcript hash TH_3 is a CBOR encoded bstr and the input to the hash function is a CBOR Sequence.